-A summary of the care you received and what your health plan covers.
-You’ll receive it after a visit, but it’s not a bill.
-You can use it to see how close you are to reaching your deductible and out-of-pocket maximum.
+A summary of care you’ve received and what your health plan covers.
+You’ll get it after a visit, but it’s not a bill.

 Health reimbursement arrangement (HRA)

-An account your employer puts money in to help you pay for health care.5 The money isn’t considered part of your wages, so you don’t need to pay taxes on it.3
+An account to help you pay for certain qualified medical expenses.5 Your employer adds money to the HRA.
+The money isn’t considered part of your wages, so you don’t need to pay taxes on it.4

 Health savings account (HSA)

-An account that lets you put aside tax-free3 money to help pay for qualified medical expenses.4 You can keep the money if you change jobs or retire, and your account can earn interest.
+An account that lets you put aside money to help pay for qualified medical expenses.3 The money isn’t considered part of your wages, so you don’t need to pay taxes on it.4 You can keep the money if you change jobs or retire.
+And your account can earn interest.

 The most you’ll pay for covered services each year.1

-A defined set of services designed to help catch health problems before they get serious — like mammograms, blood pressure screenings, and cholesterol tests.
-Getting preventive care when you’re healthy can help you stay that way.
+A defined set of services designed to help catch health problems before they get serious.
+For example, mammograms, blood pressure screenings, and cholesterol tests.
+You can get these services at little or no cost under most health plans.
 Contact your benefits administrator to find out which preventive care services your plan covers.

 You've got options